 The total internal energy of a substance is the total of the kinetic energies of all of its molecules.
 It depends on the temperature of the substance (the average kinetic energy per molecule) and the total amount of the substance (the number of molecules).

 It’s possible for two objects to have the same total internal energy while having entirely different temperatures.
-For example, a cooler object will have a lower average kinetic energy per molecule, but if the number of molecules is large, then it can still end up with the same total internal energy of a warmer object with fewer molecules.
+For example, a cooler object will have a lower average kinetic energy per molecule, but if the number of molecules is large, then it can still end up with the same total internal energy of an object with high temperature and fewer molecules.

 A surprising result of this relationship between total internal energy and temperature is the fact that a large block of ice can end up with more energy than a lit match head, even though the match head is so hot it’s on fire!